nielsandriesse/rocket-index/README.md

+## Rocket Index

+An overview of orbital class rockets, both active and in development.

 ### Adding or editing a vehicle or launch provider

 To add or edit a vehicle or launch provider, update the files in `src/data` and make a pull request.
 I'll usually be able to merge it within a few days.
 A couple things to keep in mind: